 The Secret Celebs Use To Fight Cellulite

 Hey, my loves!
-I thought since winter’s coming to an end and bare leg season is just around the corner, I’d introduce you to a beauty tool that gives literally the smoothest, sexiest skin and even helps banish cellulite.
+I thought since winter’s coming to an end and bare leg season is just around the corner, I’d introduce you to a beauty tool that gives literally the smoothest, sexiest skin and even helps to banish cellulite.
 The magical tool is a dry brush, and I promise it’ll give you the best at-home exfoliation, while also helping to make your skin look more supple and flawless.
 It’s a dermatologist staple, and wellness celebs like Miranda Kerr and Gwyneth Paltrow swear by it.
 It’s not just an exfoliator on a stick either, the motion of dry brushing helps to boost circulation and increase lymphatic drainage.
-When I first started using a dry brush, even I wasn’t sure how it could minimize the appearance of cellulite, but literally within a few weeks the results spoke for themselves, and I’ve been hooked ever since…
+When I first started using a dry brush, even I wasn’t sure how it could minimize the appearance of cellulite, but literally, within a month the results spoke for themselves, and I’ve been hooked ever since…

 How It Works: